VPS Hosting

 How to use cp or copy command in Linux

-In this guide we’ll go over practical cp usage with examples for different tasks, ensuring you’re well-equipped for managing any Linux system.
+In this guide we’ll go over how to use cp with realistic examples for different tasks.

 cp -r /home/cpusername/public_html /home/cpusername/backup/